top of page

 Today take a short drive into the Anjou countryside to explore how memory takes root in landscapes, vines, and local tradition.
 We’ll visit two highly regarded wineries, each offering a different lens on the connection between land, resistance, and identity during the Occupation.

-At one estate, we’ll enjoy a guided food-and-wine pairing experience that brings Anjou’s terroir to life through seasonal flavors and storytelling.
+At one estate, we’ll enjoy a guided food-and-wine pairing experience that brings Anjou’s terroir to life through seasonal flavors and storytelling, with non-alcoholic pairings available for those who prefer them.
 At the other, we’ll take a vineyard walk followed by a tasting—and engage in an Operation Vintner mission inspired by the covert routes and coded messages used by wartime couriers moving between rural estates.

 Together, these visits offer a quiet yet powerful reminder: sometimes resistance begins with what we choose to preserve, to pass on, and to protect.

 To close the day, we’ll gather at Guinguette à Jojo, a beloved riverside hangout just outside Angers that captures the easygoing spirit of summertime in the Loire.
-Nestled beneath the trees along the riverbank, this open-air guinguette serves up rustic local fare, crisp wines, and a rotating lineup of live music and dance—all just a short stroll from the water’s edge.
+Nestled beneath the trees along the riverbank, this open-air guinguette serves up rustic local fare, crisp wines and other beverages, and a rotating lineup of live music and dance—all just a short stroll from the water’s edge.

 Activities

-Guided food-and-wine pairing at Domaine Bois Mozé, showcasing Anjou’s seasonal cuisine and winemaking traditions
+• Guided food-and-wine pairing at Domaine Bois Mozé, showcasing Anjou’s seasonal cuisine and winemaking traditions (non-alcoholic options available)

 Day 5 -Transfer to Amboise: Demarcation Lines & Cellars of Memory

 Today we relocate to Amboise (late morning coach/train, approx 1 hr 40 min travel time).
 Check‑in and settle.
-Afternoon Caves Ambacia — Odyssée Privée: a private, sommelier‑led immersion including sensory/aroma track, a look at the historic Vouvray collection (from 1874 to today), cellar aging methods, and a tasting class of ~8 wines with charcuterie & cheeses.
-Optional sunset walk by the Loire; dinner in town.
+Afternoon Caves Ambacia — Odyssée Privée: a private, sommelier‑led experience, including sensory/aroma track, a look at the historic Vouvray collection (from 1874 to today), cellar aging methods, and a tasting class of ~8 wines with charcuterie & cheeses.
+Optional evening walk by the Loire; dinner in town.

 Activities: